 On March 23, 2018, the Company entered into a securities purchase agreement with GS Capital, pursuant to which GS Capital purchased two 8% convertible redeemable junior subordinated promissory notes of the Company, each in the principal amount of \$106,000.
 The first note (the "March 2018 GS Note") was funded with cash and the second note (the "March 2018 GS Back-End Note") was initially paid for by an offsetting promissory note issued by GS Capital to the Company (the "March 2018 GS Note Receivable").
 The terms of the March 2018 GS Back-End Note require cash funding prior to any conversion thereunder.
 The March 2018 GS Note Receivable is due November 23, 2018, unless certain conditions are not met, in which case both the March 2018 GS Back-End Note and the March 2018 GS Note Receivable may both be cancelled.
 Both the March 2018 GS Note and the March 2018 GS Back-End Note mature on March 23, 2019, upon which any outstanding principal and interest is due and payable.
-The amounts cash funded plus accrued interest under both the March 2018 GS Note and the March 2018 GS Note and the March 2018 GS Back-End Note aconversion price equal to 62% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
+The amounts cash funded plus accrued interest under both the March 2018 GS Note and the March 2018 GS Back-End Note are convertible into shares of common stock of the Company at a conversion price equal to 62% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
 On May 31, 2018, the Company received payment of the March 2018 GS Note Receivable in the amount of \$106,000 that offset the March 2018 GS Back-End Note.
 Proceeds from the March 2018 GS Note Receivable of \$5,300 were paid directly to legal fees resulting in net cash proceeds of \$100,700 received by the Company.
 As a result, the March 2018 GS Back-End Note is now convertible.
-The March 2018 GS Back-End Note is now convertible.
-The March 2018 GS Back-End Note is now convertible.
-The March 2018 GS Back-End Note is now convertible.
-The March 2018 GS Back-End Note is now convertible.
-The March 2018 GS Note and the March 2018 GS Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$64,968 put premi
+The March 2018 GS Note and the March 2018 GS Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$64,968 put premium as each of the notes was funded.

-As of December 31, 2018, the outstanding principal balance of \$106,000 under the March 2018 GS Note along with \$2,765 of accrued interest was fully converted (see Note 6 - Stockholders' Deficit) resulting in full repayment of the note and a full reduction of the put premium.
-As of December 31, 2018, the outstanding principal balance of \$106,000 under the March 2018 GS Back-End note along with \$4,740 of accrued interest was fully converted (see Note 6 - Stockholders' Deficit) resulting in full repayment of the note and a full reduction of the put premium.
+As of March 31, 2019, the outstanding principal balance of \$106,000 under the March 2018 GS Note along with \$2,765 of accrued interest was fully converted (see Note 6 -Stockholders' Deficit) resulting in full repayment of the note and a full reduction of the put premium.
+As of March 31, 2019, the outstanding principal balance of \$106,000 under the March 2018 GS Back-End note along with \$4,740 of accrued interest was fully converted (see Note 6 - Stockholders' Deficit) resulting in full repayment of the note and a full reduction of the put premium.